DavidTraina/Tasker/readme.md

 # Tasker

-Tasker is a to-do list web app made with Flask, Python and Docker.
+Tasker is a to-do list web app made with Flask, Python and Docker Compose.

 ## Usage